 Most people who flourish as Aircraft Services employees are described well by these words: friendly, hard-working, helpful, and team-player.

-If you find yourself living this career, you’ll see your days are generally spent managing the ground operations at airports – everything from marshalling aircraft to and from gates, to handling passenger luggage to operating ground vehicles and more!
+As a Station Attendant or Aircraft Tower, you’ll see your days are generally spent managing the aircraft operations at airports – everything from marshalling aircraft to and from gates, to handling passenger luggage, to operating ground vehicles, and more!

 What senior management is saying

 Here’s how senior management describes Aircraft Services staff fitting into the bigger Jazz picture.

 “The complexity of airport operations is really unknown to the flying public.
 These dedicated employees make sure the aircraft are where they’re supposed to be, that your luggage is loaded and cared for, and makes it to your destination.
 There are so many people behind the scenes of your flight and this group is a valuable part of that.”

 Overheating pedometer.
 How many steps can you expect to take during a typical shift?
 12,000 (nearly 10km)

 In their own words

 What are current Aircraft Services employees like?
 Here are some personal thoughts they had to share.

 “I’m very passionate about my job as I enjoy the physical challenge it brings.
 Whether handling bags, marshalling an aircraft or pushing a plane back from a gate, I’m not afraid to face it head on.